hiyaryan/the-book/7. Packages, Crates, and Modules/7-4_Bringing_Paths_into_Scope/README.txt

 `pub use` provides a means to structure code internally one way, and expose it a different way (convenient public API).
 (see ch 14 for more information).

+Using External Packages
+List any external library to be used in the `Cargo.toml` file.

+The `std` library is a crate that is shipped with rust so it does not have to be included in `Cargo.toml` as it is already downloaded.
+Find crates at [url]:crates.io to add to the `Cargo.toml` file dependencies to tell Cargo to download them.

+Filename: Cargo.toml
+rand = "0.8.5"

+Filename: main.rs
+use rand::Rng; // imported
+use std::collections::HashMap // absolute path